Home / Fertilising products

 Fertilisers, soil improvers, growing media, sewage sludge and related products can only be placed on the Belgian market if one of the following conditions is met:

-- the product is a mineral fertiliser included in Annex I to Regulation 2003/2003 or
+- the product is a fertilising product conform with Regulation 2019/1009 or

 - the product is a fertiliser, soil improver, growing medium or related product listed in annex I to the Royal Decree of 28 January 2013.

 Products not occurring in Annex I to the Royal Decree of 28 January 2013 can be placed on the market via a so-called derogation (this is an authorisation for fertilisers, soil improvers, growing media and related products).
 Sewage sludge is subject to authorisation.